Last updated: September 15, 2023

 Standard Mileage Rate vs. Actual Expense Method

-These are the 2 types of accounting you can choose from when you start using a certain car for business purposes – these are the standard mileage rate and the actual expense method.
+These are the 2 types of methods you can choose from when you start using a car for business purposes – these are the standard mileage rate and the actual expense method.

 Most important notes about these 2 methods: